chipsalliance/f4pga/docs/f4pga/DevNotes.md

 ### Modification tracking

 Modification tracking is done by taking, comparing and keeping track of `adler32` hashes of all dependencies.
-Each dependency has a set of hashes associted with it.
+Each dependency has a set of hashes associated with it.
 The reason for having multiple hashes is that a dependency may have multiple "_consumers_", ie. _stages_ which take it as input.
 Each hash is associated with particular consumer.
 This is necessary, because the system tries to avoid rebuilds